bryce-n-dev/conuhacks-2022/README.md

 ## What is this?

-SparksOfJoy is a react-native application build to spread positivity through anonymous compliments!
+SparksOfJoy is a react-native application built to spread positivity through anonymous compliments!

 ## How does it work?